Recording Videos

 Recording videos

-With so many video recording options available to you, where do you start?
-What tools can you install and use on your University-supplied PC, how do you use them and get the best out of the features available, and which ones offer NUIT support when you encounter problems?
+With countless recording options to choose from, where do you start?
+What tools are available on your University-supplied PC?
+How do you get the most out of them and what support can NUIT provide when you encounter problems?
 The following list of recommended software is a good place to start.

 Recommended Recording Software